Skip to main content

 The Bank Secrecy Act (BSA), also known as the Currency and Foreign Transactions Reporting Act, is a US law that requires financial institutions to prevent and notify authorities about money laundering, terrorist financing, and tax evasion.
 BSA also requires banks to have incident response plans addressing cyber-related crimes.

-Make sure you know your local cybersecurity laws and standards, as some cities and districts have their own, such as the New York Department of Financial Services (NYDFS) Cybersecurity Regulation and the California Consumer Privacy Act (CCPA).
+Make sure you know your local cybersecurity laws and standards, as some states and municipalities may have their own, such as the New York Department of Financial Services (NYDFS) Cybersecurity Regulation and the California Consumer Privacy Act (CCPA).

-Industry-specific cybersecurity requirements are not the only ones that should be considered by financial institutions.
+Industry-specific cybersecurity requirements are not the only ones that financial institutions should consider.

 Other requirements to consider

 In addition to industry-specific laws, regulations, and cybersecurity standards for the financial industry, there are other requirements that banks and financial institutions should pay special attention to.
-In particular, guidance from the National Institute of Standards and Technology and the General Data Protection Regulation can be rather helpful for securing sensitive data, ensuring flawless operations, and avoiding expensive fines.
+In particular, guidance from the National Institute of Standards and Technology and the General Data Protection Regulation is quite helpful for securing sensitive data, ensuring flawless operations, and avoiding expensive fines.

 NIST